128technology/docs/docs/cc_fips_router_install.md

     - SSR 120, SSR 130
     - SSR 1200, SSR 1300, SSR 1400, SSR 1500
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.
-- Local console connectivity to the device/VM.
+- Local console connectivity to the device.

 ## Installation